chika-games/RPG-Maker-Specifications/xyz.md

 Types may be appended with `[n]`, where n is a positive integer, in order to denote a contiguous chunk of said type.
 For example, `U8[4]` represents four contiguous unsigned 8-bit integers.

 ## Memory Layout
-The following describes the overall structure of an XYZ file from top to bottom:
+The following describes the overall structure of an XYZ file.
+The contents are listed in the order they appear in the file.

 | Name | Type | Description |
 | --- | --- | --- |